williamtroup/Calendar.js/README.md

 <h1>How do I go about customizing Calendar.js and add events?</h1>

-To customize, and get more out of Calendar.js, please read through following documentation.
+To customize, and get more out of Calendar.js, please read through the following documentation.
 <br>
 <br>